Running tests

 Unit tests run quickly and are executed after every suggested change to TARDIS, allowing for immediate feedback and maintaining code quality.

-All of them are based on the excellent astropy-setup-helpers package and
+All of them are based on pytest.

 This is very straightforward to run on your own machine.
 For very simple unit tests, you can run this with: